anurmanov/money_transfer_system/README.md

-The Money Transfer System is REST API service.
-The Django Rest Framework project based on Docker containers.
+The Money Transfer System is REST API service based on Django Rest Framework and Docker containers.
+The purpose of the project is service for providing money transfers from user to user in different currencies and exchange rates.
 The system allows to operate with plenty of currencies and chronological exchange rates of courses.
-The system automatically downloads list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest
+Automatically downloads list of currencies and their exchange rates from service https://api.exchangeratesapi.io/latest Supports JSON Web Token authorization.
-Celery asynchronous task periodically fetches currency/rates json-data.
-It is coded in ./web/src/mts_django/money/tasks.py The system support JSON Web Token authorization.

-Functionality of the system is described by its rest api end-points.
+Functionality of the system is described by its REST API end-points.

 Main end-points:
  - /api/token/ - authenticate through JSON Web Tokens;